The Journal of Military Operations, otherwise known as Military Operations, is a peer-reviewed publication concerned with warfare, the conduct of war.

 In particular, many of the editorial advisors had things to say when they were young, and we are keen to provide a voice for today’s younger generation.
 Military Operations is keen to encourage younger, and junior, readers and writers.
 They are the future.

-Military Operations is a free publication that requires registration.
+Military Operations is a free publication that does not require registration.